apinf/docs/docs/design/dashboard/dashboard_design_brief.md

 - which API needs immediate attention
   - problematic APIs appearing on top of the list
   - see a quick number of APIs that need immediate action before seeing the overview
+  - downtime (current and past)
 - number of calls
   - the number of failed calls
   - see failed/error/slow calls
 - average response time
-- the **correlation** between response time and failed calls
-- details about slow/failed/error calls and their time for a parcitular API
-- details such as HTTPS handshake durations, DNS lookup duration, etc. might be needed.
 - unique users (possibly by API key)
   - unique user may be needed for a specific API only
   - some APIs may not have need for unique users
+- the **correlation** between response time and failed calls
+- details about slow/failed/error calls and their time for a parcitular API
+- details such as HTTPS handshake durations, DNS lookup duration, etc. might be needed
+- how happy the customers are
+  - i.e. average rating? number of feedback reports?
+- how popular API grows among users
+  - number of unique users
+  - number of bookmarks (see who follows API)?
+  - number of visits to API Profile?

 ### Useful capabilities
 The following abilities might be useful to one or more of our hypothetical user roles: